 I was so disappointed in this book!
 No, wait, let me put it out there: I HATED the concept with a vengeance.
 Because I don’t care for infidelity and I don’t care that the main characters fell in “true love” or something.
 When the MCs are the ones being unfaithful, they can’t go and blame each other’s spouses for existing.
 And I don’t care for the “deeper understanding of humanity” in such stories.
 They’re a**holes and so they will be for the entirety of the story, no matter what they do or how they TRY to redeem themselves.
 Changing and becoming better just because one is caught doesn’t make the change good.
 It’s just manipulative on so many levels.

 Phew!
 I went off there, didn’t I?
 Never mind.
-2 stars for this ding-a-ling.
+2 stars.

 2. Hidden in Plain Sight (William Warwick #2) by Jeffrey Archer